apache/activemq-artemis/docs/user-manual/en/address-model.md

 ### Point-to-Point Address multiple Queues

 It is actually possible to define more than one queue on an address with an anycast routing type.
 When messages are received on such an address, they are firstly distributed evenly across all the defined queues.
-Using [Fully Qualified Queue names](#fully-qualified-queue-names)., clients are able to select the queue that they’d like to subscribe to.
+Using [Fully Qualified Queue names](#fully-qualified-queue-names), clients are able to select the queue that they would like to subscribe to.
 Should more than one consumer connect direct to a single queue, Apache ActiveMQ Artemis will take care of distributing messages between them, as in the example above.

 ![Point to Point](images/addressing-model-p2p2.png)
 Figure 3.
 Point-to-Point with Two Queues

 --------------------------------------------------------------------------------------------
 **Note:** This is how Apache ActiveMQ Artemis handles load balancing of queues across multiple nodes in a cluster.
-Configuring a Point-to-Point Address with Two Queues Open the file <broker-instance>/etc/broker.xml for editing.
+Configuring a Point-to-Point Address with two queues, open the file <broker-instance>/etc/broker.xml for editing.

 Add an address configuration with Anycast routing type element and its associated queues.